Outstanding finds of gemstones

 - Outokumpu uvarovite - Finland, Northern Karelia.
 Here are found the most beautiful uvarovites - rare green garnets, which reach 2 cm size and often are lucid.

 - Volodarsk - Volynsk heliodor finds - Ukraine, Zhytomyr.
 Here are found some of the best heliodores (yellow beryl) in the world.
 Many crystals have interesting "solution" structures.

 - Yantarny amber mines - Russia, Kaliningrad Oblast.
 The site where the first amber mines started to operate in the middle of the 19th century.
 Currently open pit mine "Primorskoje" is producing some 500 tons of amber per year.

 - Ylämaa spectrolite find - Finland, Southern Finland.
-Find of possible the best labradorite in world, illuminating in all colors.
+Find of high quality labradorite which illuminates in all colors.

 - Hiddenite Emerald Mine - United States, North Carolina.
 Interesting, rich find of gemstones.
 Here have been found more than 63 minerals, many of them - gemstones, such as emerald, aquamarine, sapphire, garnets, beautiful quartz crystals.
 Place is famous for the finds of rare hiddenite crystals - this is the first location where this beautiful, light green variety of spodumene is found.